SAP-samples/abap-platform-rap640/exercises/ex1/README2.md

    d.
 Create Interface: Check the check box and choose a name for the interface, e.g. `ZIF_WRAP_BAPI_PR_###`
    e.
 Create Factory Class: Check the check box and choose a name for the factory class, e.g. `ZCL_F_WRAP_BAPI_PR_###`

    Options:

-   Uncheck the check box Pass Destination via Constructor Choose the radio-button Class-Based Exceptions
+   f.
+Choose the radio-button Class-Based Exceptions
-Check the check box Do not create Shadows of C1 Released Types Check the check box C1 Release
+   g.
+Check the check box Do not create Shadows of C1 Released Types
+   h.
+Check the check box C1 Release
+   i.
 Check the check box Create Private Methods